1 Corinthians 5:1-6:20 Comments by Stephen Ricker

 *

-* Paul addresses 2 problems in the church; lawsuits against another in the congregation and going to a prostitute.
-The points are rather straight forward.
-Yet some good truths are also revealed.
+Apostle Paul addresses two more problems in the Corinthian congregation in chapter 6.
+First, lawsuits against others in the congregation, and second, employing a prostitute.
+The points are rather straightforward.
+Yet, some good truths are also revealed within.

 *